capiedrav/the-kubernetes-book/README.md

 # The Kubernetes Book
-Follow along for the book The Kubernetes Book (2024 edition)
+Notes on the book The Kubernetes Book (2024 edition)